Holidays in Hessen with Hessian specialties

 We leave the Vogelsberg region and continue into the Rheingau west of Wiesbaden.
 In the afternoon we reach that Hotel Weinhaus Sinz (Herrnbergstrasse 17-19, 65201 Wiesbaden-Frauenstein), where we spend the night.
 We are housed in one of the country houses, which are also part of the Weinhaus Sinz.
 Our room is modern and tastefully decorated.
 Pleasant is also the terrace, where we enjoy a late lunch.
 Here we try Spundekäs and Handkäs with music for the first time.
 Both dishes, which are served in Hesse to wine.
 However, we do not want to eat too much, because in the evening a highlight of our culinary tour through Hesse awaits us.

 The Rhine in flames near Aßmannshausen

 We meet other connoisseurs in front of the Alte Bauern Schänke in Aßmannshausen.
-We hike with them into the steep vineyard behind the village.
-There we experience a picnic in the vineyard organized by the herbalists from Aßmannshausen in the vineyard above the village.
+We walk with them into the steep vineyard behind the village.
+There we experience a picknick in the vineyard, which the herbalists from Aßmannshausen organize in the vineyard above the village.
 This Wine event takes place when the "Rhine in Flames" is celebrated between Bingen and Rüdesheim.
 This is an event that is organized every summer at several locations along the Rhine.
 Then ships and boats adorn themselves with lights.
 As soon as the sun goes down they start their parade on the Rhine.
 From the north and south they slowly drive along the Rhine until they meet in Rüdesheim.
 Always accompanied by fireworks that accompany their ship parade in several places on the shore.
 You can hardly experience the Rhine in a more spectacular way.

 At the picnic in the vineyard there are Hessian specialties from the herbalists